dogweather/forkful/content/en/java/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?

-Creating a temporary file means making a file that's only needed for a short time, then deleted.
-Programmers do it for intermediate storage, like when you need to stash data between steps in a process or keep sensitive info out of long-term storage.

 ## How to:
 In Java, the `java.nio.file` package is your friend for temporary files.
 Check out this snippet:

 ```java